Anterior Cruciate Ligament (ACL) Recontruction

 You can expect to regain range of motion in your knee within a few weeks of surgery.
 Athletes typically return to their sports within six to twelve months.

-Risks for Anterior Cruciate Ligament (ACL) Repair
+Risks for Anterior Cruciate Ligament (ACL) Reconstruction

 Because ACL reconstruction is a surgical procedure, it carries certain risks, including: